 Built in 1925-1927, the Ring was designed as a dual-purpose test track and race circuit.
 When not being used for these purposes, it was made available for public access, a tradition that - thankfully - continues today.

 It used to be the German Grand Prix circuit until Lauda's crash in 1976 ended its GP career.
 History

-It is still regularly used as a manufacturers' test track today, and there are a few race events on it also (see my Links page for details).
+It is still regularly used as a manufacturers' test track today, and there are a few race events on it also (see the calendar page for details).
 On many evenings and weekends a year it is made available for public use.

 During public sessions, its legal status is that of a one-way public toll-road with no speed limit (except on the approach to the two exits).
 Vehicles must be 100% road-legal, and normal German road traffic law applies.
 Unlike a trackday there's no safety briefing or helmet required.
 Road insurance is also required, but don't assume that your fully comp cover applies - see my insurance page for details.

 This website should give you all the info you need to plan your first trip to the Ring.
-If it doesn't, please tell me what I've missed so that I can include it.
+If it doesn't, please leave a comment to tell what I've missed so that I can include it.
 This page is just a handy guide to the real essentials.
 If you're heading over on your own and don't want to be Billy Nomates, join a forum for Ring addicts and potential addicts.
-Do, though, read through my site before asking questions to avoid being the 579th person to ask where to stay or whether your road insurance applies!
+Do read through my site before asking questions to avoid being the 579th person to ask where to stay or whether your road insurance applies!

 Before you go